CCBDA-UPC/Assignments-2025/Lab05.md

 ### Build and run your new Django project

+Instead of building the images, one by one, running them, mapping the ports, etcetera, we can use the `docker compose` command to automate the process speeding it up and reducing the risk of misstyping.

-By running the following command, Docker pulls the PostGreSQL container image from a Docker repository.
-It then creates a database with the name, user and password that we have defined in the environment for the container.
+The command in the box below starts the docker image building and container execution.
+It begins by pulling the PostGreSQL container image from a Docker repository.
+It then creates a database with the name, user and password that we have defined in the environment for the database container.

-For the second container it copies the code, creates the Pyton environment and everything that is detailed in the given Dockerfile.
+For the second container, it copies the web application code, creates the Pyton environment and everything else that is detailed in the given Dockerfile.
 Please note that the docker image created has a frozen copy of the code.
 If the web application code changes it will be necessary to rebuild the image and deploy it into its container.
 Check the log after the command to follow the creation process for both containers.